 A great healthcare provider biography helps you:

-An effective biography conveys who you are, what you know, what you do, and how you do it.
+Before you get started, it is important to know how to write a professional biography.
+An effective professional biography conveys who you are, what you know, what you do, and how you do it.
 Include the following elements to get the most out of your biography:

 Beyond the basics, personalize your biography with your healthcare philosophy and values.
 A clear value proposition is the core of your competitive advantage — it explains why a prospective patient should choose you over a competitor.
 You can also consider including information about your hobbies, personal interests, and anecdotes.